daryllxd/lifelong-learning/mountaineering/til-per-climb.md

 - It seems like a good idea to invest in a multifuel stove (butane is hard to control).
 - Everyone needs a malong, extra socks (wool), either sleeping bag or emergency blanket for the campsite.
 - 2 takal of rice for 2 meals for 2 people is correct ratio.
 - Get an egg holder.
+60 from Brown Trekker.
 - Bring multivitamins next time.
 - Hiking is better with contact lens on.
 - Tacos break, try getting pita bread next time for taco-style dishes.
 Also need more than 2 tomatoes.
 - No more cooking oil, they sleep, just use olive oil.
 - Small containers for food coloring can be bought at Savemore, just remove the contents.
-Can be used for soap too.
+You can put olive oil inside.
+This can also be used for soap.
-- Trekking pole on stone steps--place it in the center of the step.
+- Trekking pole on stone steps--place it in the center of the step, you tripped here.
 - Possibly get a shoe bag stuff sack so your dirty shoes won't float at the outside of the pack.
 - Level up in rice cooking.
+Try stirring the rice after it boils.
 - Nips is imba trail food.
-2 Nips per day per person.
+2 Nips per day per person seems to be a good ratio.
+- Even on a major climb, I just consumed 1L of water the first day.
+(I think I also consumed 500ml Gatorade.
+- Need a more compact first aid kit.
+- Get a sleeping bag for lining the hammock, you will die outside if you don't.
 - Good Taste in Baguio = good food value, 90 for most meals and there are group options.
 - Good thing that I was able to sleep on the journey home. :)